 Ingredients

-- 2 large fennel bulbs about 1 lb.
+- 2 large fennel bulbs - about 1 pound total weight.

 - 2 tablespoons olive oil